pllim/synphot_refactor/docs/synphot/spectrum.rst

 Gaussian Absorption
 -------------------

-There are two ways to create a Gaussian absorption feature;
-You can choose whichever method that better suits your needs.
-One is to first create :ref:`synphot-gaussian` and then subtract it from a continuum (e.g., :ref:`synphot-flat-spec`):
+To create a Gaussian absorption feature, first create :ref:`synphot-gaussian` and then subtract it from a continuum (e.g., :ref:`synphot-flat-spec`):

 .. plot::
     :include-source: